Caregivers and the Power of Attorney

 Understanding the Financial Situation

 Most families hate to bring up financial matters with family members who have been predominantly providers.
 When that day comes and relatives feel that their elder is losing control of finances, a lot of dialogue amongst family members takes place before the subject is broached with the elder concerned.
+Managing finances and keeping track of the principal's finances is crucial to ensure their financial well-being and to prevent potential issues.

 It might be that a visiting relative has found reminder letters to pay telephone and electricity bills.
 The appointed relative will have to discreetly go through any financial records present in the elder’s home to find out if bills are being paid with the correct amount.
 The first step in determining whether a loved one needs assistance is to investigate their current situation.